Syipmong/authentication-template/README.md

 # Authentication Template

-This project provides a template for implementing authentication in your application.
-It includes basic setup and configuration for user registration, login, and session management.
+This project provides a comprehensive template for implementing authentication in your application.
+It includes setup and configuration for user registration, login, and session management.

 ## Features